 If you want to sell quality products that last on the shelf or in a consumer’s fridge, you need to pasteurize your product.
 Most commercially canned and bottled beers are pasteurized, but when it comes to smaller breweries and their operations — it doesn’t always feel like a viable option.
 In this guide, we’ll share some of the history and science of pasteurization, as well as why this process control might be the right answer for your brewery.

 Before we get into the nitty-gritty details of pasteurization, here’s a quick historical recap that dates all the way back to the 1800s.

 If you didn’t already know, pasteurization was invented by Louis Pasteur.
-His original work on pasteurization is most known for the process that helps keep us from getting sick off spoiled milk.
-But did you know it started with a study on spoilage prevention for beer (as well as wine)?
-At the time brewers were looking for ways to keep their beer from going bad.
+His original work resulted in a process that keeps us safe from getting sick from bad milk.
+But it started with a study on spoilage prevention for beer (as well as wine), because brewers were looking for ways to keep their beer from going bad.